 There are two common theories floating around as to why José Gonzalez killed Brody.
 One is that Gonzalez's daughter supposedly drowned in the swimming pool while on a visit to Brody's family's house.

-Another is that Brody and Gonzalez were going to have a match together once, but Brody didn't want to do it because he thought Gonzalez was too small, which he also said to his face (he called Gonzalez a "fucking midget" to be precise.)
+Another is that Brody and Gonzalez were going to have a match together once, but Brody didn't want to do it because he thought Gonzalez was too small, which he also said to his face (he called Gonzalez a "fucking midget" to be precise).
 Gonzalez then stabbed Brody but apparently did not intend to kill him.
-Unfortunately, Brody had taken 7 asparins because he wanted to get a good bloodflow in his match (a common trick in Pro Wrestling) and as a result he was bleeding too heavily for the doctors to save him.
+Unfortunately, Brody had taken 7 aspirins because he wanted to get a good blood flow in his match (a common trick in Pro Wrestling) and as a result he was bleeding too heavily for the doctors to save him.
 However, at the end of the day nobody knows why Gonzalez did it.

 - Big Van Vader, in the early-to-mid 90's was, according to Mick Foley, "The greatest monster in the business", and Mick said he saw rookie wrestlers on several occasions actually quit WCW instead of work a match with Vader.
 Part of it was that Vader had a tendency to get carried away in the ring and was a notoriously "stiff" performer.
 In the words of Zach Arnold: